How I learned to stop worrying and love OpenClaw

 OpenClaw fixes all of this mess.
 And it’s all open source and free as in freedom.
 I believe this is what Siri was supposed to be, and what the big labs wish they could make.

-You text your assistant in the messenger app of your choice, which is the same one you use to text your friends and family.
-The assistant feels like just another contact.
-And the assistant can reach out to you.
-It has real-time knowledge of every data source you expose it to.
-It knows your life history, whatever you’ve shared with it, and you’d be surprised how many connections it draws across your data.
+You text your assistant in the same app you text your friends and family.
+It feels like just another contact except it can reach out to you.
+It has real-time access to every data source you give it.
+It knows your life history, whatever you’ve shared, and you’d be surprised how many connections it draws across all of it.

 But there be dangers